-The Dean of Students is Annie Loftis.
-She works with the Assistant Headmasters to promote virtuous behavior amongst students by being a point person for students to address concerns, help with student to student conflict resolution, and provides follow communication to parents regarding warning slips given to students.
-She oversees 6th grade Lyceum assignments as well as supports the 6th grade Ambassador program.
+The Dean of Students are Justin Bell and Paige Komarnisky.
+They work with the Assistant Headmasters to promote virtuous behavior amongst students by being a point person for students to address concerns, help with student to student conflict resolution, and provide follow communication to parents regarding warning slips given to students.